Health and medicine students at Lancaster University have visited a manufacturing site of one of the world’s leading pharmaceutical companies.

 A breakthrough in understanding the way in which crystals develop will have a major impact for the pharmaceutical, chemical and food industries.

 From playgroup mums to school gate mums, most women have found themselves part of new friendship groups after the arrival of children.

 Imagine your computer screen could change shape.
 Imagine if that screen could spring to life at the touch of a fingertip, translating numbers and trends into shapes and gradients you can reach out and touch.

-Lancaster University has been ranked 10th in the UK in a survey of the best student experience, ranked by students.
+Lancaster University has been ranked 15th out of 113 institutions in a nationwide survey of students.

 Science and art are often thought to be polar opposites – so why did a group of artists attend lab sessions at Lancaster University?

 A first-year student has won first prize at the Chinese Bridge UK Competition.

 More than 100 students from 16 universities have competed in the UK’s largest national student business competition at Lancaster University.

 A Lancaster researcher has helped to shed light on long-lost John Ruskin photographs.

 Observations of Jupiter made by Nasa’s Hubble Space Telescope are being analysed by Dr Sarah Badman at Lancaster University.